The top three questions we receive from members of the public about changes in home ownership are in instances of:

 Identifying and valuing all assets is part of the process of working out what there is to divide.
 The home and any other properties will be included in this, regardless of whose name the property is in.

 Buying your partner out

-Whatever is decided is unique to every situation but often one spouse buys the other out and keeps the house.
-This means that the owners have to transfer the ownership from their joint names to just the sole name and our online guidance explains how to complete the registration requirements.
+Whatever is decided is unique to every situation, but often one spouse buys the other out and keeps the house.
+This means that the owners have to transfer ownership from joint names to a sole name.

-If you have a mortgage then you would need to involve the lender in the process and in some cases may need their consent or action to switch the mortgage from joint to a sole name.
+If you have a mortgage, you would need to involve the lender in the process and in some cases may need their consent or action to switch the mortgage from joint to a sole name.
 Lenders will usually insist you use a solicitor to complete the changes.

 Selling the property